 We Bring the Festival to You

-To encourage students of all ages, regardless of background and experience, to take a greater interest in STEM with the hope they will pursue a STEM based job or career.
+The Maryland STEM Festival, Inc. (MSF) has been established to operate the Festival.
+The mission of the Festival is to encourage all students regardless of background and experience to take a greater interest in STEM with the hope they will pursue a STEM related/focused career.

 What is STEM?